paularmstrong/paularmstrong.dev/pages/about.md

 title: About
 ---

-Paul Armstrong is an experienced Software Engineer specializing in JavaScript and web-based technology.
+Paul Armstrong is an experienced Software Engineer specializing in Node.js, JavaScript, and all things web.

 ## All the links to other places